 value will determine the distance between unique thicknesses on the lithophane.
 The default value of 0.3 places a unique thickness every 0.3mm apart in a grid.
 The lower you make this number, the larger your file size will be and the longer it will take to compute, but you will have a higher resolution lithophane lampshade.
 I personally see greatly diminished returns past below 0.2mm/pixel.
 You want to keep the size of your file from getting too large, because some slicers will take a very long time to slice large stl files.

-will determine the outer radius of your lithophane lampshade, and it is the main sizing parameter of the lampshade.
-The height will be calculated based upon the selected radius, the uploaded images and the dimensions of your frame.
+will determine the diameter at the top and bottom of your lithophane lampshade.
+The height will be calculated based upon the average of these diameters, unless you select that you want to crop your images.
 The dimensions of your frame are set with the Base Width and Height

 parameter and the overhang angle.
 These values define the frame the same way that they define the Framed Lithophane's